ibm-cloud-docs/codeengine/fleet-prep.md

     ```
     {: pre}

+## 2. (Optional) Gather security group information for each subnet

-3. For each subnet in the previous step, run the commands to get the CRN of up to three security groups you want to apply to the fleet workers attached to the subnet.
-In the output, find the **CRN**, which has the following format: `crn:v1:bluemix:public:is:us-east-2:a/1af204bc1def56171eed1a8100b1cc121::subnet:1345-16e10cc-ba18-19ee-de1b0-1213aa1a41a0156`.
+If you want to apply existing custom security groups to the subnets attached to your fleet workers, run the commands to get the CRN of all security groups for each subnet you found in the previous step.
+In the output for each subnet, find the **CRN**, which has the following format: `crn:v1:bluemix:public:is:us-east-2:a/1af204bc1def56171eed1a8100b1cc121::subnet:1345-16e10cc-ba18-19ee-de1b0-1213aa1a41a0156`.
+These CRNs are referenced later in the secret.
+If you do not specify a security group, the subnet's default security group is used.

     To list all security groups